Solo Travel in Cambodia

 To hire a car we recommend pre-booking car hire with Avis so you can collect your car when you arrive at the airport.

-Best Time To Go To Cambodia
+Best Time to go to Cambodia

 The best time to go to Cambodia for the weather is December to February although it is at least 25 degrees celsius all year round so it is constantly warm.
 They do have a wet season from May until September with the most rainfall in August and September.

 The country does get busy with crowds between November to March so you may want to opt for May to the beginning of October.
+This chart shows the average maximum day temperatures for Cambodia (from January to December).

 Cambodia has many airports but the main airports are Phnom Penh, Siem Reap, and Sihanoukville.

 Phnom Penh – Taxis and tuk tuks run from outside the airport gates and are cheaper than booking one inside.
 A taxi will cost approx £7 and take 10 minutes into the city, and a tuk tuk £4 for the 5 mile journey.
 Bus number 3 also runs from the airport to Phnom Penh city and is the cheapest option costing £1 for the 30 minute journey.
 Buses depart every 30 minutes.
+There is now a new train service from the airport to Phnom Penh.
+It's said to be free until 31st July 2018 and takes approximately 40 minutes.

 Siem Reap – There doesn’t seem to be a bus from Siem Reap Airport so taking a taxi may be the only option.
 Taxis cost approximately £6 for the 7 minute journey into Siem Reap.